Key Points

-This article will discuss how to build the HOQ, present the benefits of the HOQ and some best practices to building and using the HOQ to develop your process or product to meet your customers’ needs and expectations.
+This article will discuss how to build the HOQ and present the benefits of the HOQ.
+Additionally, you’ll also learn some best practices for building and using the HOQ to develop your process or product.
+This will help you meet your customers’ needs and expectations.

 House of Quality, or HOQ, is a product planning matrix that is used to show how your customer requirements relate directly to the actions you can take to achieve those requirements.

 HOQ diagrams resemble the shape of a house and should be created using direct customer input if applicable.
-HOQ is considered the primary tool in QFD and serves as the roadmap for describing the journey from initial idea to final product or service specifics.
+HOQ is considered the primary tool in QFD.
+It serves as the roadmap for describing the journey from the initial idea to the final product or service specifics.

 Below is the template used for building your house.